 Galileo made substantial contributions to the study of speed, gravity, motion, relativity; he invented the thermoscope and various military devices.
 He used the telescope for the first time to observe the sky, discovering the phases of Venus, the four largest moons of Jupiter, and the sunspots.

 — Hi!
-My name is Arturo, I am a writer. —
+My name is Arturo, I am a scientist and a writer. —

 — Hi!
 My name is Galileo, I am the father of the scientific method.
 You know that forgotten thing that you use to prove your bizarre theories?
 Yup, that one. —

 Galileo was a genius.
 And as usual, when you are a genius, not everybody likes you.